Yo-Yo Ma: Instruments

 Ma's primary performance instrument is the Davidov cello, made in 1712 by Antonio Stradivari.
 It was previously owned by Jacqueline du Pré, who bequeathed it to him.
-Du Pré voiced her frustration with the cello's "unpredictability", but Ma attributed du Pré's sentiment to her impassioned style of playing, adding that the Stradivarius cello must be "coaxed" by the player.
-Prior to the Davidov, he performed on a 1722 Matteo Gofriller cello which he used for much of his early career.
-The instrument was previously in the possession of the French cellist Pierre Fournier.
+Du Pré voiced her frustration with the cello's "unpredictability", but Ma attributed du Pré's sentiment to her impassioned playing style, adding that the Stradivarius cello must be "coaxed" by the player.
+Before the Davidov, he performed on a 1722 Matteo Gofriller cello for much of his early career.
+The instrument previously belonged to the French cellist Pierre Fournier.

 Ma also plays on a 1733 Domenico Montagnana cello, named the "Petunia".
-In 2005, it was valued at US$2.5 million (US$ million in prices).
+In 2005, it was valued at $2.5 million ($ million in prices).
 A student approached Ma after one of his classes in Salt Lake City and asked if the cello had a nickname.
 Ma replied, "No, but if I play for you, will you name it?"
 The student chose Petunia, and it stuck.
 In 1999, Ma inadvertently left the cello in a taxicab in New York City, but it was quickly returned undamaged.
-That year, when its neck was damaged during X-ray baggage inspection, he borrowed the Pawle Stradivarius cello from the Chimei Museum for a concert in Taiwan.
+Also in 1999, when the cello's neck was damaged during X-ray baggage inspection, Ma borrowed the Pawle Stradivarius cello from the Chimei Museum for a concert in Taiwan.
 The damage was repaired in time, but Ma played both Petunia and Pawle in the concert nonetheless.

-Ma also owns a modern cello made by Peter and Wendela Moes of Warrenton, Virginia, one of carbon fiber by the Luis and Clark company of Boston, and a Samuel Zygmuntowicz cello.
-According to Zygmuntowicz, he "wants to give (Ma) a reason to leave his Montagnana at home."
+Ma also owns a modern cello made by Peter and Wendela Moes of Warrenton, Virginia; one of carbon fiber by the Luis and Clark company of Boston; and a Samuel Zygmuntowicz cello.
+Zygmuntowicz said he wanted to give Ma "a reason to leave his Montagnana at home."